 There are also a number of other programs and efforts like this.
 Google’s Artificial Neural Networks (ANN) can do something similar besides other tricks.
 A painting robot 'bitpainter' is also busy in creating artwork.
 Pikazo App can remix your photos into art ... and the list goes on.

 These are the early days of AI and Robotics, so just imagine what will happen in a few decades from now.
 With the each passing year, these programs and robots are going to do much better and then they might go on surpassing the works of great masters in originality and creativity.

 This also raises a number of questions.
 Is art solely a purview of humans?
 When some artwork is produced by an AI algorithm or Robot, should it be called art or a product?
 Then there are questions about the state of AI in general.
-Who will be the owner of such art if machines and programs created by humans, start to achieve consciousness one day.
-Should those sentient being be treated like peers, pets, slaves or merely machines?
-Will these entities strive to be more human-like as portrayed in the The Bicentennial Man or the character of Lt.
+Who will be the owner of such art if machines and programs created by humans, start to achieve consciousness one day?
+Should those sentient beings be treated like peers, pets, slaves or merely machines?
+Will these entities strive to be more human-like as portrayed in The Bicentennial Man or the character of Lt.
 Commander Data in the realm of science fiction?

 I don’t know answers to these questions and perhaps nobody does.
 These are the things that will evolve over time as we step into the future.